MCGPPeters/Radix/C#/Design decisions.md

 The best approach for checking for and handling true concurrency conflicts (as opposed to technical optimistic concurrency exceptions) is to:

 - Check if the expected version is still the current version of the event stream
   - If not, get all events since the expected version ( > the expected version) from the event stream.
-For each event check if there is a conflict according to business defined rules.
+For each event check if there is a conflict according to business defined rules (conflict resolution).
     - If the are no conflicts, set the expected version to the latest version of the event stream and go to the next step.
     - Otherwise there is a true concurrency conflict.
 Discard the command (and signal the issuer of the command => todo).
 END
 - Evaluate the command and get the resulting transient events.
 Try to append these events to the event stream